decred/dcrdex/dex/testing/btc/README.md

 but has a number of UTXOs of varying size and confirmation count.
 **The gamma wallet password is "abc"**.

-You'll have to have `bitcoind` and `bitcoin-cli` in `PATH` to use the harness.

 ## Harness control scripts

-The `./harness.sh` script will drop you into a tmux window in a directory called `/harness-ctl`.
+The `./harness.sh` script will drop you into a tmux window in a directory called `harness-ctl`.
 Inside of this directory are a number of scripts to allow you to perform RPC calls against each wallet.

 `./alpha`, `./beta`, and `./gamma` are just `bitcoin-cli` configured for their